Pterostylis atrosanguinea

-Pterostylis atrosanguinea, commonly known as the crowded banded greenhood, is a plant in the orchid family Orchidaceae and is endemic to the south-west of Western Australia.
+Pterostylis atrosanguinea, commonly known as the crowded banded greenhood, is a species of flowering plant in the orchid family Orchidaceae and is endemic to the south-west of Western Australia.
 The plants either have a rosette of leaves in the years when not flowering or stem leaves on a flowering spike.
 When flowering, it has up to twenty flowers that are dark reddish to blackish brown with translucent white areas.
 The labellum is dark reddish black and covered with short, stiff hairs.